XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/ledger-history.md

 When an XRP Ledger server starts, its first priority is to get a complete copy of the latest validated ledger.
 From there, it keeps up with advances in the ledger progress.
 The server fills in any gaps in its ledger history that occur after syncing, and can backfill history from before it became synced.
 (Gaps in ledger history can occur if a server temporarily becomes too busy to keep up with the network, loses its network connection, or suffers other temporary issues.)
 When downloading ledger history, the server requests the missing data from its [peer servers](peer-protocol.html), and verifies the data's integrity using cryptographic [hashes][Hash].

-Backfilling history is one of the server's lowest priorities, so it may take a long time to fill missing history, especially if the server is busy or has less than sufficient hardware and network specs.
+Backfilling history is one of the server's lowest priorities, so it may take a long time to fill missing history, especially if the server is busy or its hardware and network specs aren't good enough.
 For recommendations on hardware specs, see [Capacity Planning](capacity-planning.html).
 Backfilling history also requires that at least one of the server's direct peers has the history in question.
 For more information on managing your server's peer-to-peer connections, see [Configure Peering](configure-peering.html).

 The XRP Ledger identifies data (on several different levels) by a unique hash of its contents.
 The XRP Ledger's state data contains a short summary of the ledger's history, in the form of the [LedgerHashes object type](ledgerhashes.html).
 Servers use the LedgerHashes objects to know which ledger versions to fetch, and to confirm that the ledger data they receive is correct and complete.